-Is Sri Lanka safe for women?
+Is Sri Lanka safe for solo female travelers?

 Sri Lanka is a stunning gem of an island nation.
 Women who travel alone shouldn’t avoid it; in fact, one quick Google will show you that there are so many women who have successfully travelled solo around the country.

 - The more you cover-up, the better.
 While there are liberal attitudes in the capital Colombo, and plenty more areas on Sri Lanka’s tourist beaches accustomed to Western swimwear, ultimately it is still a very conservative country.
 The more skin you show, the more you can expect uncomfortable stares.

 - On the touristy areas of the South Coast and also particularly in Arugam Bay, swim in what you’re comfortable with.
 However, still apply discretion, especially outside these areas or even walking in town.
 For example, and interestingly, Arugam Bay is a heavily Muslim area, so even in these places, you can expect an air of some judgement from some people.

 - Get used to people asking, “Are you married?”
 It will happen a lot if you’re travelling by yourself around Sri Lanka as a female.
 How you want to answer is your call but it’s a common question.

 - If you’re travelling with a man, sometimes locals will default to him for executive decisions.
 Yes, it sucks but you can’t rewrite the culture.

 - Be careful on packed buses and trains as it is a prime location for groping (though not necessarily common).

 - Don’t travel around by yourself at night on public transport and don’t try and walk around late at night by yourself.
 Similarly, don’t give too much trust to the tuk-tuk drivers.